middieNomad/lenovodotfiles/README.md

 | feh | A lightweight image viewer, doubles up as a tool to set desktop backgrounds |
 | nvim | Neovim, a new age VIM |

-The package names may not be accurate, please get the correct package names for pacman from [official arch repos](https://www.archlinux.org/packages/) :
+The package names may not be accurate.
+Please get the correct package names for pacman from [official arch repos](https://www.archlinux.org/packages/) :

 Screenshot1 ![QUTEBROWSER](https://github.com/middieNomad/lenovodotfiles/raw/main/pngs/qutebrowser_xmobar.png)